markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 ## Apply Unique IDs to Tasks

-Before we can implement the JavaScript logic to move tasks between columns, we need to formalize a way to uniquely identify each task that is created.
+Before we can implement the JavaScript logic to update tasks, we need to formalize a way to uniquely identify each task that is created.
 Consider the following example:

 ![Two tasks sit in the To Do column](./assets/lesson-3/500-to-dos.jpg)